Udon171/fam-star-quizary/readme.md

 ### Entry 3: Concept update

 - make amendment to concept to include use of mobile or tablets to be interactive interface for profiles on the game to play.
+After further examination a python based server would be needed so this feature may be good for future projects.
 - Simplifie the UI for easy setup and game feel for round progress (interactive transitions).
 - clear question and counter displayed as well as life line unloack progress illustrations, profile charters inscene.
 - curtains animation of camera movment transitions between rounds.